Spring Perennial Plant Symposium: 4 lectures, networking, lunch, and CEUs on Fri. 3/6! Learn More

 How can I enter?

-For Amateur and Junior Horticulture (except Class 55 Kokedama), entries are accepted during the week of the show (Thursday, September 18 from 4-7pm and Friday, September 19 from 6-9am), and pre-registration is not required.
+For Amateur and Junior Horticulture, entries are accepted at the Garden at Elm Bank during the week of the Show (Wednesday, September 16 from 4-7pm and Thursday, September 17 from 6-9am), and pre-registration is not required.
 Please note, however, many classes have a length of ownership requirement, which requires you to have owned a plant before a certain date in order for it to be accepted.
 There is no limit to how many people can enter or how many specimens you can enter.

-For Floral Design, Botanical Arts, and Class 55 Kokedama, pre-registration is required and class space is limited.
+For Floral Design and Botanical Arts, pre-registration is required and class space is limited.
 To enter, please read the competition rules and guidelines, review the specifications of the class, and fill out the registration form for your chosen class.
 Reach out to the Class Consultant (listed in the class or competition) with any additional questions.

 I have a specific question about a competition or class.

 Please refer to the Class Consultant for the class you're interested in entering or learning more about.
-Contact information can be found within the class listing in the schedule.
+Contact information can be found within the Class or Competition listing in the schedule.

 Am I eligible to enter the show?